msalemor/kubecluster/Azure-README.md

 ### Update the HOSTS file

-Update the hosts file so tha kmaster and knode1 can discover each other:
+Update the hosts file so tha kmaster and knode1 can discover each other.
+SSH into kmaster and update the hosts file.
+SSH into knode1 from kmaster and do the same.

 ```
 sudo nano /etc/hosts